 Crocheting is inexpensive.

 Learning to crochet is amazingly easy on the wallet, and you only need a few items to get started.
-All it takes is a crochet hook (one with an ergonomic handle is no more expensive than a regular one, and it is much nicer to work with), some colorful yarn, and a pair of sharp scissors to begin.
-Once you become more experienced, you can branch out to different hook sizes and more advanced projects.
+All it takes is a crochet hook (one with an ergonomic handle is no more expensive than a regular one, but it is much nicer to work with), some colorful yarn (I recommend a yarn weight of 4/worsted weight yarn for beginners), and a pair of sharp scissors to begin.
+Once you become more experienced, you can branch out to different hook sizes, different stitches, and more advanced projects.

 If you’ve never attempted crochet before, you can also find a seemingly endless supply of free tutorial videos and online resources.
 Many crochet websites offer free patterns, from beginner to advanced.
 You can discover many popular crochet resources here as well.
 (Stay tuned for an article next week with loads of resources for learning!)